Newcomb Scholars Class of 2017

 Kamaria Brisco, Public Health and Gender and Sexuality Studies, Analyzing the lack of vaccinations in Sub-Saharan Africa and its global effects.

 Adel Broussard, Physics, Studying the foundational concepts of theoretical astrophysics.

 Audrey Davis, Sociology and Spanish, Researching the personality traits of women in power.

-Hannah Dean, Latin American Studies and Political Science, Social Innovation/Social Entrepreneurship (SISE) and Spanish minors, National immigration reform and its effects on Latino immigrants, public education reform in New Orleans.
+Hannah Dean, Latin American Studies and Political Science, Spanish minor, National immigration reform and its effects on Latino immigrants, Public education reform in New Orleans, U.S.-Cuban relations.

-Laura Edington, Economics, Environmental Science, Computer Science, French, The relationship between poverty and environmental pollution.
+Laura Edington, Economics, Computer Science, Analyzing the relationship between economic status and access to education.

 Layla Entrikin, Public Health and Urban Studies, Analyzing the connection between overall health and ones physical environment.